 The team thought fleet managers would use company size, industry and job role to find products.
 After all, sales and marketing created these customer segments!
 I wanted to verify this approach so I created a proposal to justify the need for user research.
 Everyone agreed that real user feedback would get us closer to the right navigation design.
 This resulted in two distinct navigation prototypes that test participants used during usabilty testing.

-I recruited people that were actively searching for a fleet management solution so I could learn how they evaluated the product category.
-During each session, I asked participants about their information seeking process and had them complete a similar task using my prototype.
-Observing how fleet managers naturally navigated the product line was the first step to reorganizing Lytx's content.
+What information do people use to evaluate a service like Lytx?
+To answer this question, I found fleet managers that were actively looking for a fleet management solution.
+During a one-hour research session, I asked potential customers about their information seeking process and had them complete a similar task using a prototype.
+Observing how fleet managers navigated the product line was the first step to reorganizing Lytx's site structure.

-Some people said it was nice to see company size and industry, but they never used those options.
+Research participants said they liked that Lytx's services were grouped by company size and industry, but they never used those options.
 They didn't want to self-identify because it was a barrier between them and the content that solved their problem.